harrisonlab/fusarium/README.md

 GeneGff=gene_pred/final_genes/$Organism/$Strain/final/final_genes_appended.gff3
 bedtools intersect -u -a $GeneGff -b $OutDir/"$Strain"_secondary_metabolite_regions.gff > $OutDir/metabolite_cluster_genes.gff
 cat $OutDir/metabolite_cluster_genes.gff | grep -w 'mRNA' | cut -f9 | cut -f2 -d '=' | cut -f1 -d ';' > $OutDir/metabolite_cluster_gene_headers.txt
-printf "Number of predicted genes in clusters:\t" cat $OutDir/metabolite_cluster_gene_headers.txt | wc -l done
+printf "Number of predicted proteins in clusters:\t" cat $OutDir/metabolite_cluster_gene_headers.txt | wc -l printf "Number of predicted genes in clusters:\t" cat $OutDir/metabolite_cluster_genes.gff | grep -w 'gene' | wc -l done
 ```

-These clusters represenyed the following genes.
+These clusters represented the following genes.
 Note that these numbers just
 show the number of intersected genes with gff clusters and are not confirmed by
 function
 ```
-F.oxysporum_fsp_cepae - Fus2_canu_new
-Number of clusters detected:	50
-Number of predicted genes in clusters:	720 F.oxysporum_fsp_cepae - 125_ncbi
+F.oxysporum_fsp_cepae - 125_ncbi
 Number of clusters detected:	46
+Number of predicted proteins in clusters:	568
-Number of predicted genes in clusters:	570 F.oxysporum_fsp_cepae - A13_ncbi
+Number of predicted genes in clusters:	559 F.oxysporum_fsp_cepae - A13_ncbi
 Number of clusters detected:	49
+Number of predicted proteins in clusters:	626
-Number of predicted genes in clusters:	624 F.oxysporum_fsp_cepae - A23_ncbi
+Number of predicted genes in clusters:	620 F.oxysporum_fsp_cepae - A23_ncbi
+Number of clusters detected:	35
+Number of predicted proteins in clusters:	436
+Number of predicted genes in clusters:	432 F.oxysporum_fsp_cepae - A28_ncbi
 Number of clusters detected:	46
-Number of predicted genes in clusters:	564 F.oxysporum_fsp_cepae - A28_ncbi
+Number of predicted proteins in clusters:	668
-Number of clusters detected:	46
-Number of predicted genes in clusters:	667 F.oxysporum_fsp_cepae - CB3_ncbi
+Number of predicted genes in clusters:	656 F.oxysporum_fsp_cepae - CB3_ncbi
 Number of clusters detected:	44
+Number of predicted proteins in clusters:	613
+Number of predicted genes in clusters:	604 F.oxysporum_fsp_cepae - Fus2_canu_new
+Number of clusters detected:	50
+Number of predicted proteins in clusters:	720
-Number of predicted genes in clusters:	611 F.oxysporum_fsp_cepae - PG_ncbi
+Number of predicted genes in clusters:	703 F.oxysporum_fsp_cepae - PG_ncbi
 Number of clusters detected:	45
+Number of predicted proteins in clusters:	646
-Number of predicted genes in clusters:	643 F.oxysporum_fsp_narcissi - N139_ncbi
+Number of predicted genes in clusters:	638 F.oxysporum_fsp_narcissi - N139_ncbi
 Number of clusters detected:	46
+Number of predicted proteins in clusters:	606
-Number of predicted genes in clusters:	608 F.proliferatum - A8_ncbi
+Number of predicted genes in clusters:	601 F.proliferatum - A8_ncbi
 Number of clusters detected:	58
+Number of predicted proteins in clusters:	762
-Number of predicted genes in clusters:	770
+Number of predicted genes in clusters:	762
 ```

 ## E) SSCP